-It’s hilarious to witness the blatant hypocrisy of fiscal conservatives who railed against budget deficits during the Obama administration as if he was going to bring about financial armageddon, who now praise Donald Trump’s plan to slash taxes and blow a multi-trillion dollar hole in the nation’s budget.
+It’s sadly hilarious to witness the blatant hypocrisy of self-described “fiscal conservatives” who railed against budget deficits during the Obama administration as if he was going to bring about financial Armageddon, who now brag about slashing taxes and support Donald Trump’s plan to blow a $7 trillion dollar hole in the nation’s budget.

 The Trump administration “is using economic growth like magic beans — the cheap solution to all our problems,” said Maya MacGuineas, president of the non-partisan Committee for a Responsible Federal Budget.
 “But there is no golden goose at the top of the tax cut beanstalk, just mountains of debt.”